 Preferred Provider Organization (PPO) Plan - A Preferred Provider Organization plan is a Medicare Advantage Plan that has a network of contracted providers that have agreed to treat plan members for a specified payment amount.
 A PPO plan must cover all plan benefits whether they are received from network or out-of-network providers.
-Member cost sharing will generally be higher when plan benefits are received from out-of-network providers.
+Member cost-sharing will generally be higher when plan benefits are received from out-of-network providers.
 PPO plans have an annual limit on your out-of-pocket costs for services received from network (preferred) providers and a higher limit on your total combined out-of-pocket costs for services from both network (preferred) and out-of-network (non-preferred) providers.

-Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.
+Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health care or prescription drug coverage.

-Primary Care Physician (PCP) - The doctor or other provider you see first for most health problems.
-In many Medicare health plans, you must see your primary care physician before you see any other health care provider.
+Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
+In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

 Prior Authorization - Approval in advance to get services.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4 and described in Chapter 3, Section 2.3.

-Prosthetics and Orthotics - Medical devices including, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy and urological supplies and enteral and parenteral nutrition therapy.

-Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
+Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.